daijingz/Office_Skills/README.md

 # Office Skills

-This project includes programs about office techniques.
-These office techniques can help people to access files much easier.
+This project includes techniques.
+Most of those are external libraries of programming languages or programming tools.

 Total lines: **92**